benjie-git/CardStock/README.md

 * You can build programs using objects including text and graphics, images, buttons, and text entry fields.
 * You can use your own python code to manipulate the objects and respond to mouse and keyboard events.
 * You can play sound files from your code.
+* You can search and use clip art in your stacks, thanks to integration with openclipart.com.
 * Design and build your stack in the CardStock Designer, and run it from there to test it out.
 Or run your stack directly using the CardStock Viewer.
 * In-context help appears in the app, right where you need it.
 And can be turned off when you no longer want it taking up space.
 * All of the creature comforts you've come to expect from a proper application, like full Undo/Redo, and a Find/Replace system that works throughout all of your code and object properties.